twistedtwig/hoh-Architecture/README.md

 }
 ```

 4) Implement your own IQueryCommandLocator and inject as above.
 This can allow abstraction on resolving handlers, as well as using a different DI framework.
+Custom registration should happen before calling IApplicationBuilder.`AddHohArchitecture`, at least for `IQueryCommandLogging` if you want registration to happen automatically.

 ## Command and Query logging and statistics